Exploring Abruzzo Region From Pescara By The Sea

 - Deep into the mountains to see the highest fort in the region on top of Rocca Calascio

 One night we asked Fabio to make reservations for a romantic dinner at the affiliated Le Terrazze restaurant for 7:30.
-While we knew we were looked at when we ate this early, we figured it would be a long multi-course dinner so we wanted lots of time.
-From the moment we stepped off the elevator, we were treated as special guests and spoiled with both food and service.
+While we knew we were looked at when we ate this early, we figured it would be a long multi-course dinner.
+So we wanted lots of time.
+From the moment we stepped off the elevator, we were treated as special guests.
+We were spoiled with both food and service.
 With a romantic spot outside on the patio, we enjoyed a leisurely 2.5 hour dinner overlooking the beach and fountains.

 While we learned never to get seafood on Monday (nobody fishes on Sunday), having 3 fresh seafood courses on a Wednesday night was heaven.

 Our dinner was topped by a great flambé show to create a perfect orange chocolate crepe.

 At home in Canada, almost nobody drinks rose wine (mostly a mix of wines).
 Our local Abruzzo rose wine that night might remove the stigma of rose wine.
 And change our mind forever.
 We left totally satiated and pleased.

 We Loved Our Visit To Pescara By The Sea